-Resolution and accuracy
+Resolution and Accuracy

 You will need a scale that reads out numbers in the units that you use!
 Most HVAC techs use pounds with two decimal places (ex: 4.15 lbs).
 Make sure your scale offers a selection of unit measurement options to prevent you from having to do conversions and math on the job.
 The industry standard for accuracy is a scale that is accurate to the .5 oz.

-The Best Refrigerant Scales
+Review of the the Best Refrigerant Scales

 Here's our reviews of the best refrigerant scales based on our experience and comments of colleagues.
 Let us know in the comments what you think of them and what your choices would be.

 The Robinair TIF9010A is one of the best and most accurate refrigerant scales offered by Robinair.
 They are designed to provide exceptional reliability and performance.
 Part of the TIF Slimline series, this refrigerant scale features a trademark slim design and is specially built to support system charging and refrigerant recovery.

 It’s portable, reliable, and durable and will last you for many years.
 Although its capacity is only 100lbs (50kg), it has several great features such as user-friendliness, auto-zero, and a crystal clear, easy to read display.

 The Robinair TIF9010A is compatible with all refrigerants and displays the measurements in three different metrics – ounces, pounds, and kilograms, thus eliminating the need to use the calculator to convert the units for recording purposes.